melismae/that-conference-starter/README.md

 # THAT Conference Demo App

-This code accompanies "Breaking Up To Make Up: The UI Component Library Journey" presentation for [THAT Conference](https://www.thatconference.com/), August 6-8, 2018.[Presentation can be found here.](https://docs.google.com/presentation/d/1pjzwZC6jQnxb5iSv5uPhEnlWAk97vt_BGT441JEivmU/edit?usp=sharing)
+This code accompanies "Breaking Up To Make Up: The UI Component Library Journey" presentation for [THAT Conference](https://www.thatconference.com/), August 6-8, 2018.
+The presentation can be found as a pdf in this repo.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 It uses styled-components and font-awesome icons, and builds out components from [Akash Tyagi's Atomize UI Design System's free sample](https://gumroad.com/l/atomize).